Jennifer Santaniello, is a New York-based artist whose influences include many artists, styles and genres.

-I am a born and raised New York based artist whose influences include many artists, styles and genres.
-Some of my earliest memories are of me drawing, of having the desire to pick up the nearest pencil and draw what ever happened to be in front of me at that particular moment.
-With my pencil in hand, anything felt possible.
-Decades later it still feels that way.
-I am the daughter of successful contractor and one of my earliest memories is sitting beside my father as he sat on the phone and drew.
-Sometimes he would draw architectural structures for work sometimes it was a simple doodle, regardless something about it felt natural and peaceful.
-I haven’t ever really put down the pencil since.
-It was in those precious moments that I realized the power and freedom that drawing provided.
-But truly, drawing was only the beginning.
-I have been surrounded by all aspects of art and performance my whole life.
-I received my first camera at the age of 6, My photography quickly became another way of showing people the alternate realities, vast worlds and beauty that played out in my mind and imagination.
-My favorite part of creating as a young kid and teenager was the arts ability to take me somewhere else, somewhere outside myself and my surroundings.
-Often times these places were magical for me.
-I began wanting to create those places for others through viewing my art.
-If could get such joy and comfort out of creating maybe others could experience it for themselves through what I created.
+Drawing was only the beginning.
+Jennifer has been surrounded by all aspects of art and performance her whole life.
+She received her first camera at the age of six.
+As a teenager Jennifer honed in on her drawing skills.
+As Jennifer entered college, photography quickly became another way of showing people her alternate realities, vast worlds and beauty that played out in her creative mind and imagination.
+Jennifer’s favorite part of creating as a young kid and teenager was the arts ability to take her somewhere else, somewhere outside herself and her surroundings.
+Often times these places were magical for her.
+Jennifer began wanting to create these places for others through viewing her art.
+If she could get such joy and comfort out of creating maybe others could experience it for themselves through what she created.

-I studied and graduated from The Art Institute of Boston at Lesley University Cambridge, one of the region's premiere institutions.
-Seeking employment after college, I was fortunate enough to land an internship at one of the worlds most elite high-end fashion agencies with locations in NYC, London and Paris.
-The internship was meant to last a year, they hired me full-time within 3 months.
-This is where I was introduced to fashion as an art.
-This changed both my perception and my work.
-Though the agency, I was fortunate enough to work with the industries most elite photographers, designers and magazines.
-I worked Fashion week in NYC and had first-hand previews into the worlds leading artists, fashion designers and design influencers.
-During this time I perfected my digital imaging skills and explored my photography abilities, which enabled me to work among iconic artists and technicians.
-Undoubtedly, my passion and experience in the arts and fashion industries helped shape me as an artist and person.
+Seeking employment after college, Jennifer was fortunate enough to land an internship at one of the worlds elite high-end fashion agencies with locations in NYC, London and Paris.
+This is where she was introduced to fashion as an art.
+This changed both Jennifer’s perception and her work.
+Through the agency, Jennifer was fortunate enough to work with the industries most talented national and international artists, photographers, designers and magazines.
+Jennifer worked as an assistant arts agent through NYC’s Fashion week and had first-hand previews into the worlds leading artists, fashion designers and design influencers.
+During this time she perfected her digital imaging skills and explored her photography abilities, which enabled her to work among iconic artists and technicians.
+Jennifer’s passion and experience in the arts and fashion industries helped shape her as an artist and person.

-I have a Master of Arts in Art Therapy from New York University.
-My educational training and clinical experience have now focused on integrating psychotherapy, visual arts practice and engaging the creative power of art for clinical assessment and treatment.
-My studies promote scholarly research abilities and evidence-based interventions.
-I have been both a Presenter and an Events and Studio Chair Assistant for Art Therapy conferences across the United States.
+After twelve years in the fine and digital arts fields, Jennifer pursued her graduates degree to combine her love of art and psychology.
+Jennifer became a Licensed and Nationally Board Certified Art Psychotherapist and EMDR Therapist.
+Jennifer has a Master of Arts in Art Therapy from New York University.
+Her art and psych educational training and clinical experience have now focused on integrating psychotherapy, visual arts practice and engaging the creative power of art for clinical assessment and treatment.
+“It wasn’t enough that art had helped me heal, I wanted others to experience its healing abilities as well.”
+Jennifer’s studies now promote scholarly research abilities and evidence-based interventions.
+Jennifer has been both a Presenter and an Events and Studio Chair Assistant for Art Therapy conferences across the United States.